-ement System etc.) e Programs with PHP - PHP Code to display today's date in dd-mm-yyyy format. - PHP Code to check if number is prime or not.
-28. 1 29.
-PHP Code to read data from txt file and display it in html table (the file contains info in format Name: Password: Email) 30. and password from user and validate against stored username and password in file.
-31. PHP Script for storing and retrieving user information from MySql table. • Design A HTML page which takes Name, Address, Email and Mobile No. From user (register.php) • Store this data in MySql database / text file.
-Next page display all user in html table using PHP (display.php) 32.
+Practice e Programs with PHP 26.
+PHP Code to display today's date in dd-mm-yyyy format.
+27. PHP Code to check if number is prime or not.
+28. PHP Code to print first 10 Fibonacci Numbers.
+29. PHP Code to read data from txt file and display it in html table (the file contains info in format Name: Password: Email) 30.
+PHP Script for login authentication.
+Design an HTML form which takes username and password from user and validate against stored username and password in file.
+31. PHP Script for storing and retrieving user information from MySql table. • Design A HTML page which takes Name, Address, Email and Mobile No. From user (register.php) • Store this data in MySql database / text file. • Next page display all user in html table using PHP (display.php) 32.
 PHP Script for user authentication using PHP-MYSQL.
-Use session for storing username. - ent the following with specific web applications 33.
-Create HTML page for chosen application that contain textbox, submit / reset button.
+Use session for storing username.
+Implem ent the following with specific web applications 33.
+Create HTML page for chosen application that contain textbox, submit / reset 24 button.
 Write php program to display this information and also store into text file.
 34. Create XML documents for chosen application and validate using DTD and schema.
-Also render the content of XML document using XSL.
-Scenarios include YMI document must have attributes and elements so that they can be XML document must have attributes and elements so that they can be validated against DTD/Schema.
-Check the data types of variables declared in XML document using Schema.
+Also render the content of AML document using ASL. • YML document must have attributes and elements so that they can be validated against DTD/Schema • Check the data types of variables declared in XML document using Schema.
 Display the details of data contained in XML document in a table using XSL.
 35. Embed the JQuery features for the application chosen.
 Perform the Scenarios using JQUERY ready function • In login form, define username and password constraints and ensure that the credentials follow them. • In registration form, username must be of atleast 6 characters.
 Password must be of atleast 8 characters and follow password constraints.
 Password and confirm password fields must match with each other.
 E-mail id must be of the form "yourname@domain.com".
-Mobile number must be of 10 digits only and starting digit must be any number from 6-9 etc • Use the get and post methods for server side communication.
-36. Modify the specific web applications to use AJAX to show the result on the same page.
-37. Enhance functionality of the specific web applications using BOOTSTRAP 38.
-Create a responsive Photo Gallery in BOOTSTRAP 39.
-Suppose you have a list of Students having Student's Name, Roll Number, Marks in five subjects, Show this list in a responsive table in BOOTSTRAP 40.
+Mobile number must be of 10 digits only and starting digit must be any number from 6-9 etc 26 • Use the get and post methods for server side communication.
+36. Modify the specific web applications to use AJAX to show the result on the same 27 page.
+Enhance functionality of the specific web analisations using DOOTSTDAD 37.
+Enhance functionality of the specific web applications using BOOTSTRAP Create a responsive Photo Gallery in BOUISTRAP 39.
+Suppose you have a list of Student's Name, Roll Number, Marks in 40 nve subjects, Snow this list in a responsive table in BOOTSTRAP 40.
 Modify your answer for above question with PHP and MYSQL database and Perform CRUD operations with AJAX